The Rolling Stones Rock Mexico City: March 14, 2016

-This tour of Latin America featured a setlist of classics along with special requests by Twitter for each city.
+This tour of Latin America featured a setlist of classics along with special requests from Twitter for each city.
 In Mexico City we got a heavy, foot-stomping “Street Fighting Man.”
-Other stops on the tour saw special guests, like Juanes in Colombia, but other than a local choir for “You Can’t Always Get What You Want,” the night was all Stones.
+Other stops on the tour had special guests, like Juanes in Colombia, but other than a local choir for “You Can’t Always Get What You Want,” the night was all Stones in Mexico City.

 Keith Richards stalks the stage like he owns the place — which, as we all know, he does.
 Most of the night his guitar was at least twice as loud as Ronnie Wood’s, or, for that matter, anyone else’s instrument, and he got huge cheers each time he hit a big, nasty chord in songs like “Jumping Jack Flash” or “Sympathy for the Devil.”